ja88a/vrfs-go-merkletree/README.md

 The Docker images are tagged using the semver CLI tool.

-The services actually handle a version number through their configuration file.
+The services handle a version number through their configuration file.

+Actual integration of the semver solution is to be pushed further.

 #### Automated Tests